AzureCosmosDB/PatchPrivatePreviewFeedbackGroup/README.md

 Step3: Send us your feedback, comments, questions using the Issues tab on this repo.

+## Note :
+During **preview** the JSON Patch feature can take 5-8 minutes to be enabled after Collection is created.
+This will not happen after GA as it would be enabled by default.
+So, for preview, ensure that you are not using newly created Collections.
+If you do, you may experience error 500 "An unknown error occurred while processing this request.

 ## Sample Code
 ### .NET :
 The full sample is found at [.NET v3 samples](https://github.com/Azure/azure-cosmos-dotnet-v3/blob/3fa885fdd84e2f8852d2a1d5c75c56b642b5bba3/Microsoft.Azure.Cosmos.Samples/Usage/ItemManagement/Program.cs)